savedra1/clipse/README.md

 - Pin items/pinned items view
 - Vim-like keybindings for navigation available
 - [Run on any Unix machine](#Versatility) with single binary for the clipbboard monitor and TUI
+- Optiopnal duplicates

 ### Customization 🧰

 A customizable TUI allows you to easily match your system's theme.
 The app is based on your terminal's theme by default but is editable from a `custom_theme.json` file that gets created when the program is run for the first time.
-Some example themes (based on my terminal)...
+See the [library](https://github.com/savedra1/clipse/blob/main/resources/library.md) for some example themes to give you inspiration.

 An example `custom_theme.json` file: